openpermissions/repository-srv/Repository_from_AMI.md

 You will receive an email requesting that you click a link to verify your email address.
 Note that even after clicking on this link, you may still have to logout of the service.copyrighthub.org system and then re-login in order to fully activate your account.

-**Click on "Create a New Organization" an fill in the form.**
+**Click on "Create a New Organization" and fill in the form.**

-Only organization name is required.
+Only organization name is a required field.
 You will not get any on-screen confirmation that your request has been sent in, but you will get an email saying it has been sent in.
 The request has to be approved by a CH admin.
 When that happens, you will get an email confirming your request has been approved.

-**"Join" your organisation by using the “Join Existing Organisation” button**
+**Join your organisation by using the “Join Existing Organisation” button**

 Again, you will get an email saying you have requested to join.
 Once the request has been authorised, you will get an email telling you it has been authorised.

 **Select the Organisation from the “Existing Organisations” dropdown**

-**Click on Create a New Service**
+**Click on "Create a New Service"**

 "Location" is the URL where you intend the repo to be available, e.g. “https://myrepo.mydomain.org”.
 "Service Type" is “Repository”.